Lu0-Wenfeng/React19Learn/README.md

 ## 🌐 Live Demo

-**Coming Soon!** This project will be deployed to GitHub Pages.
+This project will be deployed to GitHub Pages at: `https://lu0-wenfeng.github.io/React19Learn/`

-> Once deployed, you can explore all examples at: `https://lu0-wenfeng.github.io/React19Learn/`

 ## 🎓 React 19 Features Covered